-The following interdisciplinary majors and certificates are available:
+The following interdisciplinary majors, certificates and special opportunities are available:

 Majors